-Around so many advertisements of mixtures and products for complementary children and all manufacturers claim that their products have passed the highest quality standards.
+Around so many advertisements of mixtures and products for complementary children, all manufacturers claim their products have passed the highest quality standards.

-We are assured each other that such and such mixtures do not differ much from breast milk, and some even go so far as to raise the question of the effect of poor ecology on breast milk.
-Say, the cows, of whose milk mixtures are produced, breathe environmentally friendly air, in contrast to the inhabitants of the metropolis, so is it not better to pay money for the mixture than to feed the most ...
+We are assured by each other that such mixtures do not differ much from breast milk, and some even go so far as to raise the question of the effect of poor ecology on breast milk.
+The cows, whose milk mixtures are produced, breathe environmentally friendly air, in contrast to the metropolis's inhabitants, so is it not better to pay money for the mixture than to feed the most?

 Baby food is an industrially produced food that undergoes multiple treatments in the process of changing and supplementing cow's milk and converting it into enriched powder.
-It is not surprising that the danger of contamination with harmful bacteria, radioactive and chemical substances, foreign bodies and insects is proved.
-In addition, water, mixing with the powder, creates an additional risk of infection compared to feeding on the maternal breast.
+Unsurprisingly, the danger of contamination with harmful bacteria, radioactive and chemical substances, foreign bodies, and insects is proven.
+In addition, mixed with the powder, water creates an additional risk of infection compared to feeding on the maternal breast.

 1997 - UK: Milumil withdrew from the sale due to infection with Salmonella.

 1997 - USA: The Federal Drug and Food Administration withdrew the Nestle mixture due to falsification and production under unsanitary conditions.
 Its use caused gastrointestinal disorders.

 1996 - USA: apple and plum juice Heinz for toddlers was withdrawn because it contained lead above the norm.

 1994 - Sri Lanka: customs officers returned a large cargo of Nestle dry mix, imported from Poland due to radioactive contamination!

 Industrial pollution means toxic substances, including dioxins and biphenyls, are found in our food, bodies, and the external environment.
 Due to their wide distribution, they are also found in some cows, breast milk samples, and other pollutants.